List of county roads in St. Louis County, Minnesota: CR 81–CR 100

 During the 2012–2013 reconstruction project, the roadway's notorious hairpin "horseshoe bend" section, as locals call it, on the 40th Avenue West segment of County Road 91, was straightened some, but could not be eliminated because of the steep nature of the hill, and the lack of additional funding that would have been required for an expensive project of blasting rock on the hillside.

 County Road 92 runs from the intersection of County 92 / U.S. 169 / MN 73 at the northeast side of Hibbing and continues east to its eastern terminus at the intersection of County 92 and County 25 in Cherry.
-The route is 8 miles (12.87km) in length.
+The route is 8 miles (12.87 km) in length.

 County Road 93 runs from the intersection of County 93 and U.S. Highway 53 at Central Lakes and continues east to its eastern terminus at the intersection of County 93 and County 16 in Makinen.
-The route is 6.7 miles (10.78km) in length.
+The route is 6.7 miles (10.78 km) in length.

 County 93 is sometimes used as a shortcut between U.S. 53 at Central Lakes and County 16 at Makinen to reach Palo and Aurora (via County 16 and County 100).

 County Road 100 runs from the intersection of County 100 and County Road 4 near Makinen and Palo and continues north to its northern terminus at the intersection of County 100 and State Highway 135 (MN 135) in Aurora.
 County 100 passes through Palo.
 The route is 12 miles in length.

 CR 101 and up

 County Road 102 is a route in Mountain Iron that runs from its southern terminus at County 7 to U.S. Highway 53, near the northern terminus of U.S. Highway 169.

 County Road 110 runs from its western terminus at its intersection with County Road 100 in Aurora, and its eastern terminus is at its intersection with County Road 16 near Fairbanks.
 County 110 is 14 miles in length.
 The city of Hoyt Lakes is located along the route.
 County 110 also passes by Bird Lake Recreation Area and the community of Skibo.

 County Road 133 (sometimes referred to as Highway 133 or County 133) runs from US Highway 53 in Northland Township and travels 28 miles west to the Itasca County line at Itasca County Road 25, passing through Meadowlands along the way.
 It overlaps with State Highway 73 (MN 73) for a small portion of its route.

 County Road 303 runs from its southern terminus at its intersection with State Highway 169 (MN 169) and passes through the unincorporated area of Britt.
 It is a bypass route to Britt and a shortcut to Wuori Township.
-The "L" shaped route of CR 303 follows Trillium Road, Rice River Road and Hill Road; and passes through Wuori Township, Sandy Township, and briefly enters Pike Township, where it meets again with Highway 169.
+The L-shaped route of CR 303 follows Trillium Road, Rice River Road and Hill Road; and passes through Wuori Township, Sandy Township, and briefly enters Pike Township, where it meets again with Highway 169.